Law & Politics

 How the boroughs used pre-emption rights

-For years, borough-level pre-emption rights were a powerful tool in Berlin's housing policy.
-In social preservation areas, boroughs such as Friedrichshain-Kreuzberg, Pankow and Neukoelln stepped into private purchase contracts for residential properties.
-The aim was to prevent the conversion of rental flats into condominiums and to protect existing tenants.
+In neighbourhoods covered by a building preservation statute, boroughs such as Friedrichshain-Kreuzberg, Pankow and Neukoelln regularly stepped into private purchase contracts.
+The declared aim was to prevent the conversion of rental flats into condominiums and to protect the existing tenant base.

-On 9 November 2021 (case 4 C 1.20), the Federal Administrative Court in Leipzig put an end to this practice.
-The judges stated clearly: pre-emption rights may only be exercised when the public interest justifies it in the specific individual case.
-What matters is the current state of the property.
-If the plot is already built and used in accordance with the goals of the preservation statute, pre-emption is not permissible.
+With its judgment of 9 November 2021 (case 4 C 1.20), the Federal Administrative Court put a clear stop to this practice.
+A municipal pre-emption right may only be exercised when the public interest justifies it in the specific individual case.
+What matters is the actual condition of the property at the time of exercise.
+If the plot is already built and used in line with the goals of the preservation statute, the pre-emption right is excluded.

-The reasoning previously used by the boroughs, that the new owner might use the property differently in future, is no longer valid.
+The reasoning previously customary in Berlin, that the new owner might use the property differently in future, has been expressly rejected by the Court.
+A forecast about future behaviour is not enough.

 Open question: existing waiver agreements